taimoor6864/Noised-Foveation/README.md

 The parameters for the synthesis can be adjusted in the 'noise_enhancement.m' file as per requirements and/or for calibration.
 We provide two test images for users to play around with.

-NOTE: Make sure that your MATLAB is set-up for using MEX files and you have the standard 'mex.hpp', 'mexAdapter.hpp' files ready for use.
+**NOTE**: Make sure that your MATLAB is set-up for using MEX files and you have the standard 'mex.hpp', 'mexAdapter.hpp' files ready for use.